johann2357/nvim-smartbufs/README.md

   * Or into any buffer `N` that you oppened.
 * If you have a terminal buffer open.
   * And don't want to `:bnext` or `:bprev` to include that terminal buffer.
-* Open a terminal buffer
+* Open a terminal buffer.
   * And don't want to get rid of that terminal buffer after switching to another one.
+* Close buffers without closing your window splits.
+  * Currently only working for current file buffer.

 ## Getting Started